feature-hub/feature-hub/docs/guides/server-side-rendering.md

 sidebar_label: Server-Side Rendering
 ---

+> The features described in this guide are also demonstrated in the
+> ["Server-Side Rendering" demo][server-side-rendering-demo].

 ## State Serialization

 When rendering on the server, there usually is the need to hydrate the